Anosmia: When Your Nose Doesn't Know

 A specific gene encodes each olfactory receptor.
 If your DNA is missing this gene, or if it is somehow damaged, you will not be able to detect a specific scent.
-Nerve or brain damage often results in a decrease or loss of smell.
-Some scents can also become intensified, distorted, or hallucinated.
+Nerve or brain damage may also result in a decrease or loss of smell.
+Sometimes, scents can become intensified, distorted, or hallucinated.

 What Causes Anosmia?